datadesk/california-coronavirus-data/README.md

 | `update_date`               | date    | The date when the charter school submitted status report to the state.                                 |

 ### [cdc-vaccination-state-totals.csv](./cdc-vaccination-state-totals.csv)

+State-level vaccination totals derived from the dashboard published by the U.S. Centers for Disease Control and Prevention.

 | field                                   | type     | description                                                                                         |
 | --------------------------------------- | -------- | --------------------------------------------------------------------------------------------------- |